lammps/lammps/doc/src/Errors_messages.rst

    an atom has moved too far.

-*Shake atoms %d %d %d missing on proc %d at step %ld* The 3 atoms in a single shake cluster specified by the fix shake command are not all accessible to a processor.
+*Shake atoms %d %d %d missing on proc %d at step %ld* The three atoms in a single shake cluster specified by the fix shake command are not all accessible to a processor.
 This probably means an atom has moved too far.

 *Shake atoms %d %d missing on proc %d at step %ld*
-   The 2 atoms in a single shake cluster specified by the fix shake command are not all accessible to a processor.
+   The two atoms in a single shake cluster specified by the fix shake command are not all accessible to a processor.
 This probably means an atom has moved too far.